 As an aside, a strong communication plan is crucial.
 If you let people know that a survey is coming, and why it’s coming, people can work it into their routines without it being too much of a surprise.

-So what’s the ideal time to send a survey?
+So what’s the best time to send surveys?
 When will disruption be minimised and when are we most likely to get people’s attention?
 We know it’s important to manage the length of a survey but when will we minimise the stress of receiving the survey itself?

 The chart above shows a typical survey response pattern.
 There are 3 distinct peaks of activity for someone who has a standard working hours contract: